Bath Salts are actually Synthetic Cathinones

 Street Names for Bath Salts

 Bath salts are sold under a variety of brand names and are often sold as “research chemicals” or “plant food” in an attempt to deceive the authorities.
-Some of the brand names seen on the market in recent years include (Cloud Nine, Cosmic Blast, Recharge, Bloom, Cloud Nine, Blow, White Lightning, Lunar Wave and Vanilla Sky).
+Some of the brand names seen on the market in recent years include (Cloud Nine, Cosmic Blast, Recharge, Bloom, Blow, White Lightning, Lunar Wave and Vanilla Sky).

 Brand names for bath salts change rapidly and often.
 Also the packaging will often not give a clear description of what drugs are contained in the packet.